nineisten/qubicBlockchainFuturist/README.md

 ## Team
 ### Organizers (1-3)
+- Responsible for All conference correspondence, bookings, and other arrangements.
 ### Founder or lead Dev(s)(1-2):
 - Leads high-level strategy, delivers keynote or panel presentations, and engages with VIPs, investors, and media to position Qubic as a blockchain leader.
 ### Core Team(1-3):